rockstor/rockstor-doc/data_loss.rst

 or Rockstor does not have the needed information to restore the Rock-ons.
 Here is how to get your Rock-ons back up and running.

-Rock-on associated shares are not stored on the system drive (recommended)
+Rock-on associated shares were not stored on the system drive (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Restore your data, pools and shares to make sure the Rock-on data is available